SmritiGoyal/ctr-prediction-pipeline/README.md

 - **Proper calibration evaluation.** The pipeline reports log loss and mean-prediction-vs-truth, but a reliability diagram with quantile bins and an Expected Calibration Error (ECE) number would be more honest reporting.
 The logit-shift calibration corrects the mean but doesn't necessarily fix bin-level miscalibration.
 - **Day-of-week extraction is approximate.** The current `is_weekend` flag uses `(day_of_month % 7) >= 5`, which is a proxy that happens to correlate with actual weekends over Avazu's 10-day window but is not mathematically day-of-week.
 A proper `datetime` parse would fix it.
 Left in place here to preserve reproducibility of the original result.
 - **Hash dimension sensitivity sweep.** 2²² was chosen on heuristic grounds (large enough to make collisions rare).
 A formal sweep over `{2¹⁸, 2²⁰, 2²², 2²⁴}` measuring log loss vs. memory would justify the choice quantitatively.

 ---

+### Refactor history

+This repository was originally a single 1,100-line `ctr_pipeline.py`.
+In May 2026 it was refactored into the modular `src/` structure above.
+The refactor preserves byte-identical numerical output — validated by re-running the full pipeline and confirming the validation log loss reproduces to 0.381919 (matches the original 0.382 within rounding).

+---